Register to vote

 Apply to register to vote (GOV.UK)

-When you apply to register to vote, your details will be checked against government databases.
+Note: When you apply to register to vote, your details will be checked against government databases.
 In some cases, we may have to ask you to provide additional proof of identity.
-We will write to you if that is the case.

 To vote in elections you must: